Forgot password

 Tip:

 The Password Game is definitely challenging.
-If you’re having a hard time with rule 18, or any other rule, you can always try starting the game over from the beginning.
-While that would mean you’ll have to redo a lot of your work, a new start could give you a much-needed breath of fresh air.
-Plus, knowing what rules lie in wait could help you out with the earlier rules as well.
+If you’re struggling with Rule 18 or any other rule, you can always try starting the game over from the beginning.
+While that means you have to redo a lot of your work, a new start could give you a much-needed breath of fresh air.
+Plus, knowing what rules lie in wait could also help you with the earlier rules.

 Author